tgambet/mcp-fetch-node/README.md

 # Fetch MCP Server

 A port of the official [Fetch MCP Server](https://github.com/modelcontextprotocol/servers/tree/main/src/fetch) for Node.js.

-> [!WARNING]
-> This project is a work in progress and may present issues.
->
-> Please report any to the [issue tracker](https://github.com/tgambet/mcp-fetch-node/issues).
+Please check the [key differences with original project](#key-differences-with-the-original-project) section for more details.

 ## Description